Free 1 Hour Consultation

 908-782-9333

-Chapter 7 Bankruptcy in New Jersey
+Chapter 7 Bankruptcy Attorney in New Jersey

 Chapter 7 Bankruptcy cases are sometimes called “no asset” or “liquidation” cases.
 You are able to keep property up to a certain dollar amount to help you and your family get a fresh start in life.
 Because of these laws, rarely will you lose your car, and in most cases, you will be able to keep your home and household possessions as well.